 First, there is a need to share information between the home and the host.
 This should be the least difficult, but in practice everyone who has tried to share information between authorities knows it can be a complicated and cumbersome process, at least until there is an established routine.
 Even when there are no confidentiality concerns there are many practical obstacles to overcome.
 Information sharing is not only about sending data back and forth, but more importantly, it is about explaining information and sharing assessments.
-If hosts are under the impression that they know a lot less than the home, it will be very difficult to achieve cooperation.
+As long as hosts are under the impression that they know a lot less than the home, it will be very tricky to cooperate.

 Second, there is a need to cooperate on actions vis-à-vis the bank or the group and its components.
-If host authorities cannot influence the process of supervision or crisis management, their trust in and use of the information from the home authorities will be very limited.
+If hosts cannot influence the process of supervision or crisis management, their trust in and use of the information from the home authority will be very limited.

 Sharing information and cooperating on regulatory actions may be problematic already in normal times, but is probably much more difficult in a crisis situation when economic risks and costs are clearly visible.
-So far, cooperation and coordination in crisis situations is dealt with in the EU by various Memoranda of Understanding (MoU).
+So far, cooperation and coordination in crisis situations is dealt with in the EU by various Memoranda of Understanding.
 Even if these MoUs are not legally binding, they are valuable documents.
-They provide a basis
+They provide a basis from which more operational crisis cooperation agreements can be developed by the countries and authorities that see the need to do so.